acemod/ACE3/documentation/feature/spectator.md

 ### 1.5 Vision Modes

+Vision modes are only available in free camera mode.
 By default there are 4 available vision modes:
 - Normal
 - Night vision
 - Thermal imaging (white hot)